-- The church secretary will prepare bulletins if bulletins are to be given out during the service. - In certain circumstances, the family might request a trust fund or contribution to a charitable organization in lieu of flowers.
-These arrangements must be made with an organization outside the church.
-The church will not manage, receive, or distribute designated funds for an outside institution. - MELC will receive undesignated funds and funds designated for an established project at MELC as part of the Memorial Fund.
-Funds designated for a project or ministry that has not been previously established by MELC will be designated only with Council approval.
+- In certain circumstances, the family might request contributions to a charitable organization in lieu of flowers.
+These arrangements should be made directly with the outside organization.
+The church will not manage, receive, or distribute memorial/tribute gifts for an outside institution. - MELC will receive and manage memorial and tribute gifts designated for an established MELC ministry consistent with currently defined Designated Funds.
+MELC will also receive undesignated memorial and tribute gifts into the Memorial Fund to be used consistent with that Fund's purpose (section 5.6.7).
+Memorial and tribute gifts designated for a project or ministry that is not currently defined will be designated only with Council approval or returned to the donor.